Skip to Main Content Page Title

 • If you cannot log into Talis Aspire, email library.resources@durham.ac.uk to request 'list publisher' permissions.

-• Assign a list owner to be a point of contact with any issues or questions.
-Only one person can be assigned and they must be registered on Talis Aspire.
+• Assign at least one list owner to be a point of contact with any issues or questions.
+You can only assign people currently registered with Talis Aspire.

 • Changes to reading lists can be made at any time of year and will be reflected in the student view as soon as you click 'Publish'.
 However, requests for new acquisitions or scans need to reach the Library by 1st July each year to ensure availability to students by the start of Michaelmas term.
 Such requests for Epiphany and Easter term can be submitted later if needed - allow 3 months' notice in each case.